 Planning for your future is incredibly important.
 In addition to creating a solid financial plan to build your wealth, you also need to think about what will happen when you pass on.
-Only 28% of single women have a comprehensive financial plan in place.
+Only 30% of women have a long-term financial plan in place.
 This might sound dreary, but it's important to make sure your loved ones are taken care of.

 A revocable trust can be a good way to build generational wealth and make sure your estate gets in the right hands after your death.
 But what is a revocable trust?
 We'll go into that more below so you can find out everything you need to know about your end-of-life financial plans.

 What is a revocable trust?

 Simply put, a revocable trust is a document that says how your assets will be managed when you die.
 You might also hear it called a revocable living trust.
 A revocable trust can cover many things, including your investments, bank account funds, property, and more.
 While you're still alive, you choose who you'd like to receive these things if you die.